Zbeyer/trf/Studies/Books/Jonah.md

 The preaching of predictive prophesy usually comes also with the idea that שׁוּב šûḇ — repentance (teshuvah) can delay or forstall judgement.

 So the message, "Yet forty days, and Nineveh shall be overthrown," carries the implication that God will relent if the people repent.
 Jonah—knowing this—did not want Nineveh to hear the message.
 This is why certain Calvary teachers have said Jonah had murderous intent.

 > 1 Then the word of the Lord came to Jonah a second time:
 > 2 “Go to the great city of Nineveh and proclaim to it the message I give you.”
 >
 > 3 Jonah obeyed the word of the Lord and went to Nineveh.
 > Now Nineveh was a very large city; it took three days to go through it.
 > 4 Jonah began by going a day’s journey into the city, proclaiming, “Forty more days and Nineveh will be overthrown.”
-> 5 The Ninevites believed God.
-A fast was proclaimed, and all of them, from the greatest to the least, put on sackcloth.
+> 5 The Ninevites believed God. **A fast was proclaimed**, and all of them, from the greatest to the least, put on **sackcloth**.
 >
-> 6 When Jonah’s warning reached the king of Nineveh, he rose from his throne, took off his royal robes, covered himself with sackcloth and sat down in the dust.
+> 6 When Jonah’s warning reached the king of Nineveh, he rose from his throne, took off his royal robes, **covered himself with sackcloth** and sat down in the dust.
 7 This is the proclamation he issued in Nineveh:
 >
 > “By the decree of the king and his nobles:
 >